 Efforts must be focused on preventing child sexual abuse from occurring in the first place so offenders’ opportunities to record and share the abusive material with others is limited.
 For this to occur, adults around children need to be educated about how to recognize inappropriate behaviour and recognize situations that present risk if we are to reduce and intervene where warranted to disrupt the abuse process.

-After 15 years of operating Cybertip.ca, the tipline is well positioned to work with government, police and industry, leverage stakeholders’ unique assets and make a real and lasting difference for the protection of children.
+With more than 15 years of operation, Cybertip.ca is well positioned to work with government, police and industry, leverage stakeholders’ unique assets and make a real and lasting difference for the protection of children.
 In spite of the significant progress made over the years, it is clear that we must all strengthen our commitment to fight the exploitation and sexual abuse of children as they deserve nothing less.